nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd task in the address book.
+  Deletes the 2nd task in the task manager.
 * `find do HW`<br>
   `delete 1`<br>
   Deletes the 1st task in the results of the `find` command.

 ### 2.7.
 Select a task : `select`

-Selects the task identified by the index number used in the last person listing.<br>
+Selects the task identified by the index number used in the last task listing.<br>
 Format: `select INDEX`

 > Selects the task and loads the Google search page the task at the specified `INDEX`.<br>